Working Together

 We learn to notice.

-You’ve been thinking your way through everything.
-Trying to figure it out, manage it, stay ahead of it.
-Balancing who you actually are with how you think you have to show up.
+Have you been thinking your way through everything?
+You keep trying your best to figure it out, manage it, stay ahead of it.
+Each day putting on this mask of who you think you have to be.

 We learn to understand.